Paulmburu/WeatherApp/README.md

 `:data:network` Handles data interacting with the network

-`:data:local` Handles persistance of data locally i.e provides local caching mechanism
+`:data:local` Handles persistence of data locally i.e provides local caching mechanism

 `:data:repository` Exposes the data to the domain layer abstracting the source of data.